 If you’re considering buying lakeshore property, you could be in the process of making one of the largest and most important investment decisions of your life.
-Will you make this decision based on all of the facts, some of the facts or emotion?
+Will you make this decision based on all of the facts, some of the facts, or emotions?
 This White Paper is a tool that will support planning and decision-making.
-It includes information on where to get relevant information, things to consider in your purchase and what to avoid.
-Buying lakeshore is not the same as buying residential property.
+It includes information on where to get relevant information, things to consider in your purchase, and what to avoid.
+Buying Lakeshore is not the same as buying residential property.
 There are a lot more things to understand and consider.
-This White Paper is generally designed to answer the question: What are the things that need to be considered in a lakeshore property purchase.
+This White Paper is generally designed to answer the question: What are the things that need to be considered in a lakeshore property purchase?

 Top Things to Consider When Buying Lakeshore Property

 Buying lakeshore is not as simple as viewing the house and garage and determining whether it is consistent with your “Buyer Criteria”.
 In addition to evaluating the property itself, there are many major things to consider.

 What’s the lakeshore like?
 Does it have rocks, natural sand, grass, weeds, or muck?
 Does it have a million snails?
 Some lakeshores have an area where you can plop down your lawn chairs, dig your toes in the sand, and watch your children build sand castles.
 Some lakes are notorious for having muck which means that you might sink up to your knees before you hit hard bottom.
 Is this what you want?
 If you’re fortunate you’ll find a lake (in your price range) with a natural sand shoreline.
 But to do a fair evaluation of the lakeshore means getting out your hip waders and getting a little wet.
 “When buying lakeshore property, the quality of the lake, lakeshore, and lake bottom is as important as the house”.